$200 a month, 40 years, and the magic of compounding.

 - Constant return.
 Real markets bounce around.
 7% is a long-run average for diversified equities, not a yearly guarantee.

 - No taxes or fees.
-Tax-advantaged accounts (401(k), Roth IRA) preserve more of the growth.
-Taxable accounts lose some to taxes each year.
+Roth accounts (Roth IRA, Roth 401(k)) and the HSA (for qualified medical) preserve the growth tax-free.
+Traditional 401(k)/IRA defers tax — the growth is taxed eventually as ordinary income on withdrawal.
+Taxable brokerage accounts lose some to taxes each year.

 - No inflation adjustment.
 A dollar in 40 years buys less than a dollar today.
 The numbers shown are nominal, not real.